gdayori/igniteui-angular-workshop/docs/02-Add-Component.md

 Now you have a component to display customers data got from Northwind Web Service.
 Next step is to create a service to get data from web searvice.

 ## Note
-Angular basic architecture like Component, Routing and Navigation is out of scope on this workshop.
+Learning Angular basic architecture like Component, Routing and Navigation is out of scope on this workshop.
 If you want to learn them please check [Angular Documentation Routing & Navigation](https://angular.io/guide/router).

 ## Next